sabribarac/Artisan_ESP_wifi/README.md

-The .ino files contains the code for the esp, the screenshot is settings you need to put in artisan
+The .ino files contains the code for the esp, the screenshot contains the settings you need to put in artisan